-5. The Commercial Hub ("the Hub") will comprise cases falling within Order 72 Rule 1(2), Chancery cases falling within Order 72 Rule 10, together with any Ancillary Relief applications and Judicial Review applications that involve commercial issues of some complexity, whether of fact or of law.
-The Commercial
+5. The Commercial Hub ("the Hub") will comprise of cases falling within Order 72 Rule 1(2), Chancery cases falling within Order 72 Rule 10, together with any Ancillary Relief applications and Judicial Review applications that involve commercial issues of some complexity, whether of fact or of law.
+The Commercial Judge in charge of the Hub shall be the final arbiter of what cases are to be admitted to the Hub.
+Any Chancery case, Family case or Judicial Review application will be heard by a judge from that Division although the judge hearing the case will do so as

-&lt;sup>1Appendix A: PN 1/2011, Consolidated Practice Notes, amended by Master McCorry on 13 November 2018; Appendix B : PN 1/2013, including Scott Schedule Guidance & Pre-Action Protocol; issued 21 December 2012; Appendix C: PN 3/2013, Summons Court Commercial List; Appendix D: PD 1/ 2015, Expert Evidence; Appendix E: PD 6/2011, Skeleton Arguments, Appeal Books, Electronic Bundles; as amended 5 September 2012 & 8 January 2016.
+&lt;sup>1 Appendix A: PN 1/2011, Consolidated Practice Notes, amended by Master McCorry on 13 November 2018; Appendix B: PN 1/2013, including Scott Schedule Guidance & Pre-Action Protocol; issued 21 December 2012; Appendix C: PN 3/2013, Summons Court Commercial List; Appendix D: PD 1/2015, Expert Evidence; Appendix E: PD 6/2011, Skeleton Arguments, Appeal Books, Electronic Bundles; as amended 5 September 2012, 8 January 2016, 22 January 2021 & 9 March 2021 part of the Hub.